The Word for Snow

 The Word for Snow is a one-act play by Don DeLillo.
 Inspired by global climate change, the play concerns a pilgrim who seeks out a professor who has fallen silent.

 The play was commissioned by the Chicago Humanities Festival and premiered on October 27, 2007, in a production by the Steppenwolf Theatre Company.
 Subsequent to a West End production in 2012, Manhattan's Karma book store published the manuscript in 2014.

 Adaptation

-The play was adapted into a film titled Mare's Nest by Ben Rivers, which will have its world premiere at the 78th Locarno Film Festival in August 2025.
+The play was adapted into a film titled Mare's Nest by Ben Rivers, which had its world premiere at the 78th Locarno Film Festival in August 2025.